norcams/docs-enduser/docs/enddate.rst

     with, and they are not visible in the dashboard
   - The project is tagged as being in quarantine

 * **30 days after entering quarantine**: An email is sent to the project admin (and contact, if it exists) warning about pending deletion

 * **60 days after entering quarantine**: An email is sent to the project admin (and contact, if it exists) warning about pending deletion

 * **90 days after entering quarantine**: The project is deleted

+This process may be interrupted at any time.
+See `End Date Extension`_ below.

 End Date Extension
 ------------------